 Fan Fic: Project Tatterdemalion

-is a sci-fi/horror AU of Bleach, focusing on some of the older members of the cast.
-So far the closest thing to a "main character" is Juushirou Ukitake, although in fact this is more an ensemble fic than anything else.
+is a sci-fi/horror AU of Bleach, focusing mainly on the older members of the cast.
+So far Juushirou Ukitake comes closest to the role of "main character", but this is first and foremost an ensemble fic.

-Project Tatterdemalion is a top-secret research base, located approximately in the middle of nowhere.
-This turns out to be a very good thing, when a mysterious pathogen that the Project scientists have been researching gets out of control... and its effects are not at all pleasant.
+Project Tatterdemalion is located in a top-secret research base, approximately in the middle of nowhere.
+This turns out to be a very good thing, when a mysterious pathogen that the Project scientists have been studying gets out of control... and its effects are not at all pleasant.

 Fortunately, the scientists — led by Kisuke Urahara — have time to create a fast-and-dirty vaccine before the situation gets completely out of hand.
 However, the vaccine does have a few side effects — such as Combat Tentacles